MarcoChit0/pr2/README.md

 ### Analyzing the results

-All of the analysis exists in a jupyter notebook found in the `pr2-scripts` directory.
+All of the analysis exists in a jupyter notebook found in the `prp-scripts` directory.
 You can run the notebook by loading a dockerized jupyter notebook server from the top-level directory of this repository:

 ```bash
 docker run -it --rm -p 8888:8888 -v "${PWD}":/home/jovyan/work jupyter/datascience-notebook:9e63909e0317